sairashwant/IPA/res/README.md

 ## Change log

+### Added New Operations: Compression, Histogram, Color Correction, Levels Adjustment, and Split
+- New classes implementing the Transformation interface were created for color correction, levels adjustment, and compression, each with its unique implementation.
+- For histogram and split, methods were directly added within Image.java since histogram is not a true transformation, and split was achieved by invoking existing methods.
+- These operations were incorporated into the Image.java class and ImageModel.java interface.
+- In the controller, new operations were added to the menu as selectable options.
+- Operations requiring a specific handler were mapped accordingly, while those needing no separate handler were added to the applyOperation map.

 ### Changed AbstractPixel (Abstract Class) to Pixels (Interface)
 - The RGBPixel class, previously extending an abstract class, was refactored to implement an interface, as inheritance was unnecessary.